 Ethics and morals both relate to “right” and “wrong” conduct.
-While they are sometimes used interchangeably, they are different: ethics refer to the series of rules provided to an individual by an external source. e.g. their profession.
-On the other hand, morals refer to an individual’s own principles regarding right and wrong.
+While they are sometimes used interchangeably, they are different: ethics refer to the series of rules provided to an individual by an external source, e.g., codes of conduct in workplaces or principles in religions.
+Morals refer to an individual’s own principles regarding right and wrong.

 |What are they?||The rules of conduct recognized in respect to a particular class of human actions or a particular group or culture.||Principles or habits with respect to right or wrong conduct.
 While morals also prescribe dos and don'ts, morality is ultimately a personal compass of right and wrong.|